Monday, December 10, 2012

 I'm getting pretty tired of casual profanity in general.
 Maybe other people are too.
 Maybe it's dying down.
 In screenplays, loosely used profanity (just like loosely used sex, and violence) comes off, more than anything, as lazy and unoriginal.
 If one must fall back on profanities, whether consciously or unconsciously, they must not be too creative/must not have a lot of interesting things to say.

-Throughout "Scion" there is alot of writing that is unclear: locations, where we are situated; the aging of the characters; scenes cutting off abruptly.
+Throughout "Scion" there is a lot of writing that is unclear: locations, where we are situated; the ageing of the characters; scenes cutting off abruptly.
 Some things are also overwritten.
 But the biggest problem is the typos: spelling mistakes, incorrect grammar, run-on sentences.
 These are all ubiquitous throughout the screenplay.
 I am not talking about, like, four typos.
 There are way, way, way too many spelling mistakes.
 So many that it is unacceptable.

 The biggest contributor to the lack of clarity in this screenplay is that the writer does not understand how to construct a proper (readable) sentence.
 The following is a prime example (from page 17):